Sonnenwerk/EDCopilotDialogueLibrary-MyFork/SpeechExtensions/Exobiology_Announcements.md

 - Three’s a charm.
 You’ve logged the final sample.
 Job well done!
 - That’s it.
 Science mission over, <Commander>.
 Now, how about we celebrate by doing absolutely nothing?
 - Third and final sample, <Commander>.
 Now go give your scanner a break, it deserves it as much as you.
+- Third sample collected!
+See?
+Wasn't that hard, was it?
+I am uploading the Data now.

 #### **All-Business**
 - Third sample done.
 Collection for this species is finished.
 Great work, <Commander>.